sain-data-academy-jan-2021/daily-recaps/README.md

 # daily-recaps
-Consolidation of our learning from the previous day
+Consolidation of key hints and tricks from the previous day